dneish2/Prompting-101/README.md

 ## Repository Map and Learning Path

-Each guide represents a major stage in your prompting evolution.
+Every guide builds a layer in your progression toward prompt mastery.

 ### 1. [PromptingStyles.md — Strategic Guide to Prompting Techniques](./PromptingStyles.md)